ludmilagd/Machine_Learning_Stock_Prediction/README.md

 Machine Learning has proved to be a good predictor for stock prices.
 However, there are several Machine Learning Models and techniques that can be used in the financial field.
 It is the intend of this project to compare some of the most popular models aviabale to predict Apple Stock Prices.

-Since it is also useful to compare the history of the low and high Price of the targeted company to other industries, a chart of historical prices for a few companies is included in this applications.
+Since some analyst like to compare history of the low and high Price of the targeted company to other industries, a chart of stock prices for a few other companies was included in this applications.

-Process
+**Process**

 In order to achieve the goal, the team created the Python coding for each of the selected Models using Jypoter Notebook.
 Yahoo Finance was used as data source

-Data loading
+**Data loading**
 Yahoo finance is a reliable and free source of information for stock prices and offeres 5 years of history.
 Python has a module that wraps the Yahoo Finance API that can be called relativly easy and provides information up to the previous day.
 This project incorporates this python module to train and validate the models, and also to gather information to later be ploted in the application.

-Training the Model

-Model validation
+**Model Training and Validation**

-The Machine learning models were processed in jupiter notebook utilizing Python, Pnadas and Matplotlib to create trend charts.
-Results of the different models were saaved in Github to later be used by the application.
+The Machine learning models were processed in jupiter notebook utilizing Python, Pandas and Matplotlib to create trend charts.
+The results of the different models were saved in Github to later be used by the application.

-The app would get information directly from Yahoo finance website through a Python command.
-This porcess runs every time the application is open making sure that information is updated up to date.
+**Visualization**

 Dash plotly was the tool selected to present the results of this analysis.
 Dash is a Javascript library that combines Flasks, HTML and charting capabilities to create interactive visualizations with amazing features.
 The Flask application connects a local host service to storage information retrieved from yahho finance and from a local/github drive to later be ploted and rended in an HTML format file.
 The final application was launched to the internet in Heroku Plataform.
 Heroku is a cloud plataform that allows users to deploy and run applications in a cloud